 Again, if you're in a hurry, then you could reheat the lamb tagine in the microwave.
 Again, we don't recommend this unless you need to, though, as you'll lose the flavors.

 Slow-cooked lamb tagine is one of the tenderest dishes you could cook, but remember that it takes a little patience to get it right!
-Our lamb tagine recipes are perfect for anyone craving the tastes and spices of Morocco, so why not bookmark this article for later?
+Our lamb tagine recipes are perfect for anyone craving the tastes and feels of Moroccan spices, so why not bookmark this article for later?

 Comments will be approved before showing up.